mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ### jobs & build

-Before defining the steps that we want to run, first we have to configure circeci with an entry point and a job to run.
-For providing endpoint, we can use `build` keyword and we can create jobs to run under the keyword `jobs`.
+Before defining the steps we want to run, we have to configure circeci with an entry point and a job to run.
+To provide an endpoint, we can use the `build` keyword and we can create jobs to run under the keyword `jobs`.

 ## Configuring jobs